-We are left with only two months for the year-end, and we think now is the best time to start planning your holidays for 2019.
-With 10 long weekends in the coming year, we are wondering how well we can save up to travel and chill like a boss.
+Now that we've officially entered 2019, we are entitled to plan our holidays.
+With 10 long weekends in this year, we are wondering how well we can save up to travel and chill like a boss.
 So, here's a list for you and where you can go.
 Thank us later, may be?

 Here's A List Of Long Weekends For 2019 & Ideas On Where You Should Be Holidaying